-Daily text messages improve diabetes outcomesNovember 22nd, 2013 in Diabetes /
+Daily text messages improve diabetes outcomesNovember 22, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Patients with poorly controlled diabetes have improvements in hemoglobin A1c and medication adherence and fewer trips to the emergency room after receiving daily text messages, according to a study published online Nov.
 13 in the Annals of Emergency Medicine.

 Sanjay Arora, M.D., from the University of Southern California in Los Angeles, and colleagues randomly assigned 128 adults with poorly controlled diabetes to usual care minus or plus two health-related daily text messages (TExT-MED, in English or Spanish as preferred) for six months.